fdietze/website/_posts/2021-08-29-improving-the-hacker-news-ranking-algorithm.md

 ![Balancing Positive Feedback loop.
 Like in in the previous diagram: three bubbles pointing at each other in a circle with a plus-sign on the arrows: "views" points to "upvotes", which points to "rank", which points to views.
 A fourth bubble "age" pointing with a minus-sign at "rank".
 Additionally to the previous diagram, there is an arrow with a minus-sign from "views" to "rank".](/assets/2021-08-29-improving-the-hacker-news-ranking-algorithm/feedback-loop-balanced.svg)

+To understand why this works, imagine two submissions with the same number of upvotes and a different number of views.
+The article with more views probably has a lower quality than the one with fewer views, because more people have viewed it without giving an upvote.
+So the ratio of upvotes and views is a signal of quality.

+By adding `/ views` to the formula, it contains exactly this ratio.
+Sorting by this ratio moves high-quality content to higher ranks.
+And at higher ranks, submissions get more views and upvotes, so the ratio becomes more accurate and converges.
+This makes the ratio comparable and thus a good indicator of quality.
+Interestingly, higher ratios will also have more upvotes, because of the ranking.
+And that is exactly what we are after: The number of upvotes correlates with quality.

-This would solve the upvote vs quality correlation problem on the front-page.
-But high quality submissions can still be overlooked on the new-page (false negatives).
+This would solve the problem of correlation between upvote and quality on the front page.
+But high quality submissions can still be overlooked on the new page (false negatives).

 The purpose of the new-page is to act as an initial filter and separate good from bad quality submissions.
 To achieve this goal, the new-page should expose every submission to a certain amount of views, to estimate its eligibility for the front-page.

 To fulfill this purpose without false negatives, we propose to use the same front-page formula on the new-page.
 In this case the new-page would look almost the same as the front-page where high quality submissions are at the top.
-To unclutter the new-page and make room for new submissions, there could be an upvote threshold, above which submissions are shown on the front-page and below which submissions are shown on the new-page.
+To unclutter the new-page and make room for new submissions, there could be an upvote threshold (= quality threshold), above which submissions are shown on the front-page and below which submissions are shown on the new-page.

 ## Early Simulations

 We want to verify with simulations, if our proposal indeed meets the goals of Hacker News.
 In addition to that, we want to try other algorithms and see how those compare.
 Simplified proof of concept simulations already confirm that it's working as described.

 Here are a few plots of our early, simplified simulations.
 In these simulations, all submissions are shown immediately on the frontpage and ranked by the formula.
 There is no new-page.
-Submissions have a predifined random quality between 0 and 1.
-Random agents look at the frontpage and vote on submissions based on their quality.
+Submissions have a predifined uniform random quality between 0 and 1.
+Random agents with an expectation threshold look at the frontpage and vote on submissions based on their quality.
 The agents look more freqently at higher ranks.

+Please keep in mind that these simulations have simplified assumptions that do not correspond to reality.
+For example, the quality distribution is uniform and the vote distribution does not follow that of the real front page.
+The plots are there to show that our ideas can work.
+And we are currently working on creating better simulations.

 ### Original Hacker News formula
 ![Scatterplot with quality on x-axis (0-1) and upvotes on y-axis (0-120).
 The points roughly describe a filled triangle from (0 quality,0 upvotes) over (1 quality, 0 upvotes) to about (1 quality, 40 upvotes).](/assets/2021-08-29-improving-the-hacker-news-ranking-algorithm/hacker-news-upvote-quality-scatterplot.png)